Sign up for the DPO Europe Newsletter

 If the personal data have been unlawfully processed.

-In this case the controller should thank the data subject for contacting the company and not complaining to the supervisory authority.
+In this case the controller should thank the data subject for contacting the company.
+Because the person could have complained directly to the supervisory authority instead.

 Let’s take a closer look at the last point.

-For example, 22-year-old Maria noticed that 8 years ago she registered on various gaming sites that collected and processed her personal data.
-Parents confirmed her consent to participate in various promotions and sweepstakes on these sites.
-And now when the GDPR is in effect, Maria can obtain the erasure of all information about her participation in promotions and sweepstakes, which was collected when she was still a child.
+For example, 22-year-old Maria noticed that 8 years ago she registered accounts on various gaming sites.
+They collected and processed her personal data.
+Parents confirmed her consent to participate in various promotions on these sites.
+But now the GDPR is in effect.
+Maria can erase all info about her childhood participation in promotions.

 The right to be forgotten is not an absolute one.
-For instance, it is balanced by the freedom of speech and press and the necessity of processing for archiving purposes in the public interest, scientific and historical research.
+It is balanced by the freedom of speech and press.
+Also, there are other exceptions from this right, which are connected with a need to process data for archiving in the public interest, as well as for scientific and historical research.

-The data subject has the right to object to processing of personal data concerning him or her.
-However, this right can only be exercised if the processing is based on a legitimate or public interest.
+The data subject can object to processing of her data.
+This applies if it’s based on legitimate or public interest.

-In the modern world due to the rapid development of information technologies decisions are made not only by a person, but by automated means.
-The GDPR provides data subjects with the right to object to decisions made by a computer without a human being, since the algorithm could be erroneous or biased.
+Sometimes decisions are made not only by a person, but also by automated means.
+But algorithm can be erroneous or biased.
+The GDPR provides data subjects with the right to object to decisions made by a computer and request human intervention.

 However, this right does not apply if: